cchitsiang/awesome-stars/topics.md

 - [bgenev/impulse-xdr](https://github.com/bgenev/impulse-xdr) - Fully automated host & network intrusion detection platform.
 Detects malware from behavioural patterns rather than signatures and enables deeper visibility than legacy tools.
 - [chaitin/SafeLine](https://github.com/chaitin/SafeLine) - serve as a reverse proxy to protect your web services from attacks and exploits.
 - [meirwah/awesome-incident-response](https://github.com/meirwah/awesome-incident-response) - A curated list of tools for incident response
-- [OpenNHP/opennhp](https://github.com/OpenNHP/opennhp) - Zero Trust Network Hiding Protocol (NHP) Open Source Implementation.
-OpenNHP Docs: https://opennhp.org/
+- [OpenNHP/opennhp](https://github.com/OpenNHP/opennhp) - NHP: A lightweight cryptography-driven Zero Trust networking protocol at the OSI 5th layer to hide your server and data from attackers.

 ## dart